uakotaobi/hourglass/README.md

 to a better solution.
 So if you receive a dissatisfying result, increasing the search depth *may* yield better results at the cost of CPU usage and execution time.

+## License

+This program is released under the GNU General Public License, version 3 or later.